-To enroll in cyber monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/msmc and follow the instructions provided.
+To enroll in Cyber Monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/acrps and follow the instructions provided.
 When prompted please provide the following unique code to receive services:

-.
-Cyberscout is available Monday through Friday, 8:00 a.m. to 8:00 p.m.
-EST. Please note, in order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
-The enrollment requires an internet connection and e-mail account and will require enrollment by parent or guardian first.
+Once you have enrolled yourself, click on your name in the top right of your dashboard and select "Manage Family Protection" then "Add Family Member" to enroll your child.
+In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+The enrollment requires an internet connection and an email account and will require enrollment by parent or guardian first.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.
-Once you have enrolled yourself, click on your name in the top right of your dashboard and select "Manage Family Protection" then "Add Family Member" to enroll your child.
-We encourage you to take full advantage of this service offering.